-The Spruce Grove and District Agricultural Heritage Society is a non-profit organization, formed in 1972, that supports the agriculture, horticulture, homemaking, and quality of life in the community.
-The Agricultural Society's goal is to ensure that they keep the history of the community alive for both present and future generations.
-When the Alberta Wheat Pool company announced the demolition of the Grain Elevator in 1995, the S.G.
-Ag.
-Society stepped in, purchasing the 1958 Grain Elevator for $1, thereby preserving it as a lasting legacy of the Agricultural history of the area.
-Today it is a fully restored, functioning museum, visited by several thousand visitors since then.
+The Spruce Grove & District Agricultural Heritage Society is a non-profit organization, formed in 1972, that supports the agriculture, horticulture, homemaking, and quality of life in the local community.
+The Society's goal is to preserve the history of the community and keep that history alive for both present and future generations.
+When the Alberta Wheat Pool company announced the demolition of the Grain Elevator in 1995, the Society stepped in, purchasing the 1958 Grain Elevator for $1, thereby preserving it as a lasting legacy of the Agricultural history of the area.
+Today it is a fully restored, functioning museum, visited by several thousand visitors.

 The Open Farm Day & Tractor Show is a tractor show which displays all kinds of tractors old and new.
 Come and see the tractors and talk to the farmers who own them.
 Have kids?
 Bring em, we also have some games to entertain the young ones.

 Kids Pioneers Day is a childrens games event.